 Typical sources of information are TV, radio, the Fires Near Me map at www.rfs.nsw.gov.au, the Fires Near Me App available from your mobile device’s App Store (free), and social media.
 Regardless where you get your information they all require some understanding of maps and direction.

 This task will help you use the information that you get from these sources to make safer decisions.
-And we’ll refer back to this throughout the Challenge.
 We are going to get comfortable with map reading and the points of a compass in this task.

 TASK: Where is north from your place?